wiebe-vandendriessche/sbom-workshop/README.md

 Welcome to the SBoM workshop!
 In this workshop we will guide you through generating and automating SBoMs!
 This workshop is designed for Ubuntu.
 The [install.md](install.md) file contains more info on how to set up the tools.

+It would be best to [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) this repository so you have you own copy.
+This is important when working with GitHub Actions.

+Once you have forked your repository, clone it to your Ubuntu machine.

 If you have any question or are stuck anywhere, don't hesitate to ask us!

 ## Generate a Software Bill of Materials